 Consider the House Edge

-Aside from knowing how to play your cards correctly, another way to approach No Bust 21 strategy is to consider the role of house edge.
-This all important figure in gambling defines the casino’s expected return over the infinite long run, so the higher the house edge on a game or wager, the worse off you’ll be as a player.
+Aside from knowing how to play your cards correctly, another way to approach the No Bust 21 strategy is to consider the role of the house edge.
+This all-important figure in gambling defines the casino’s expected return over the infinite long run, so the higher the house edge on a game or wager, the worse off you’ll be as a player.

-Within the world of casino gambling, this house edge rate is actually quite reasonable, ranking among the lowest you’ll find on the casino floor.
-But when you employ basic strategy in regular twenty-one, the house edge rate drops all the way down to 0.50 percent.
+This house edge rate is quite reasonable within the world of casino gambling, ranking among the lowest you’ll find on the casino floor.
+But when you employ basic strategy in regular twenty-one, the house edge rate drops to 0.50%.
 This ranks as perhaps the best bet in any casino, which is why blackjack in its original form has become one of the most widely played games in all of the world.

 So, how do the numbers stack up for No Bust 21?
 Take a look at the table below to find out:

 |# OF DECKS||HOUSE EDGE|

 As you can see, the lowest house edge available on No Bust 21 comes when you play the game using only a single deck.
 This format is quite rare, however, as casinos aren’t typically in the business of running lower house edge propositions when higher alternatives are available.

 Based on this broad range of house edges, though, sharp players will soon realize that No Bust 21 doesn’t offer much in the way of improvement on standard blackjack.

 When using optimal strategy, you’ll be facing an average house edge almost four times higher in this game than you’ll find on the regular blackjack tables.

 Find Games with a Low Number of Decks